-Throughout the 750-hour (30 week) course, you will learn the theory of massage, bamboo massage, anatomy, physiology, kinesiology, pathologies, and finish with hands on application.
-Although we base our teaching on Swedish Massage we also incorporate modalities such as Asian bodywork, cupping, reflexology, sports, medical massage, therapeutic, hot stone, self-care and career longevity.
+Throughout the 750-hour (27 week) course, Future Professionals will learn theory of massage, anatomy, physiology, kinesiology, pathologies, and hands on application.
+We base our instruction on Swedish Massage relaxation techniques and we incorporate other modalities such as. stretching, reflexology, and therapeutic massage.
+We infuse proper personal care into the program to provide career longevity.

-Subjects are presented by means of lecture, demonstration, and student participation .Audio- visual aids, guest speakers, field trips, and other related learning methods are used in the course.
+Subjects are presented by means of lecture, demonstration, and future professional participation.
+Guest speakers, field trips, and additional massage related experiences are utilized in the course.